dmitriz/dental-routine/tools-and-products.md

 ### What to Avoid:
 - Frequent use of alcohol-based rinses (drying effect)
 - Rinsing with water **immediately after fluoride mouthwash** (reduces effect)
+- Eating or drinking for at least 30 minutes after using fluoride products

 ---